Ortus-Solutions/docker-contentbox/README.md

 * `:lucee5-snapshot` - Development version of this image with Lucee 5 warmed up
 * `:adobe2018-snapshot` - Development version of this image with Adobe 2018 warmed up
 * `:adobe2016-snapshot` - Development version of this image with Adobe 2016 warmed up
-* `:adobe11-snapshot` - Development version of this image with Adobe 11 warmed up

 > **Tip:** Look in the tags section for other specific ContentBox versions